 he Inspiring People lecture series is a joint venture between The North Wall Arts Centre on South Parade in North Oxford and its principal sponsor, St Edward’s School.
 The title reflects the nature of our eminent speakers and also the driving force of the two organisations, each of which has a mission to educate and to inspire – within School and in the wider community.

-Inspiring People from January 2018:
+Inspiring People from March 2018:

 - Monday 16th April – Bettany Hughes, Historian, author and broadcaster.